SegAugment: Maximizing the Utility of Speech Translation Data with Segmentation-based Augmentations: Proposed Methodology

-The length parameters $\ell \! = \! (min, max)$ of the segmentation algorithm $\mathcal{A}$ give us enough control over the length of the produced segments, and thus, different and non-overlapping tuples of ($min$, $max$), will create different segmentations.
-This enables us to segment (\S \ref{sec:methodology_segmentation}) each document several times with different $\ell$, thus further increasing data availability.
-Moreover, the additional cost of creating more than one alternative corpus with \textsc{SegAugment} is lower, since the results of the classification with $\mathcal{C}$ and the CTC-based forced alignment can be cached and re-used (Fig. \ref{fig:segaugment_inf}).
-In practice, we partition the space between 0.4 and 30 seconds into $\mu$ non-overlapping regions and create segmentations that cover each one of them.
-We do not consider regions outside of (0.4, 30) to avoid creating too short (and noisy) examples and too long examples that might cause out-of-memory errors.
+The parameters $\ell \! = \! (min, max)$ of the segmentation algorithm $\mathcal{A}$ allow us to have fine-grained control over the length of the produced segments.
+Different, non-overlapping tuples of $\ell$ result in different segmentations, providing access to multiple synthetic sentence-level versions of each document.
+Moreover, the additional cost of creating more than one synthetic corpus is relatively low, as the results of the classification with $\mathcal{C}$ and the forced alignment can be cached and reused (Fig. \ref{fig:segaugment_inf}).